jtakayama/makahiki/doc/installation-makahiki-vagrant-configuration-updating-virtualbox-guest-additions.rst

      functionality may not work as intended.

    The "precise32" virtual machine does not have X.Org or XFree86.
-It does not need these programs because it has no applications that require a GUI.
 It does not need the Window System drivers.

 After this is complete, the system will run the rest of the provisioning script,